QuickSloth8/csurf-demo/README.md

-# Applying csurf middleware to NodeJs backend & ReactJS frontend
+# Applying csurf middleware to NodeJS backend & ReactJS frontend

-Here's a summary of the main parts that should be implemented in order to utilize [csurf module](https://github.com/expressjs/csurf).
+Here's a summary of the main parts that should be implemented in order to utilize [csurf middleware](https://github.com/expressjs/csurf).
 The code was written in NodeJS for the backend, and ReactJS for the frontend.

 ## Backend

-### 1. Imports: cookie-parser, csurf, cors
+### 1. Imports: express, cookie-parser, csurf, cors

+	var express = require('express');
 	var cookieParser = require('cookie-parser');
 	var csrf = require('csurf');
 	var cors = require('cors')